| Last updated date: | Reason for update: |

 Section F: Plans & Arrangements

 There is no predetermined format for supplying this information.
-The applicant may either describe the plans and arrangements in the space provided or may reference suitable organisational documents.
-If the latter option is taken, the applicant must clearly indicate on the application form where the relevant information can be found within accompanying documents and provide the full title, version/edition, and/or approval date.
+The applicant should describe them in the application form and refer to suitable organisational documents attached to the application.
+The applicant must clearly indicate on the application form where the relevant information can be found within accompanying documents, and provide the full title, version/edition, and/or approval date.
+ARPANSA expects licence holders to “say what they will do, do what they say, and show what they did”.
+This principle underpins ARPANSA’s regulatory oversight, and the plans and arrangements are central to demonstrating it.

 A brief description of what is expected in the plans and arrangements is provided below.
 For more detailed information, refer to Regulatory Guide: Plans and Arrangements for Managing Safety.

 If there are sources associated with the proposed facility, the applicant should identify the relevant codes and/or standards and describe how compliance with these documents will be achieved.
-This information may be included in Section F of the application.
-Codes and standards applicable to each kind of source can be found here.
-Codes and standards applicable to PRFs can be found here
+This information may be included in Section H of the application.
+Codes and standards applicable to each kind of source and facility can be found on the ARPANSA website.

 ARPANSA also publishes international best practice (IBP) information with links to various international codes and standards that may be relevant to the proposed facility.
-Applicants should identify relevant IBP and describe how this will be implemented or taken into account.
+Applicants should identify relevant IBP and describe how this will be implemented or taken into account (s32(3) of the Australian Radiation Protection and Nuclear Safety Act 1998 (the Act)).

 Effective Control Arrangements

-Provide information to demonstrate how the applicant or nominee will establish and maintain effective control over the facility.
+Provide information to demonstrate how the applicant or nominee will establish and maintain effective control over the facility (s46(1)(d)(i) of the Regulations).
 This should cover issues such as organisational arrangements, management systems and resources.

 Safety Management Plan

-Describe the administrative arrangements for managing the safety of the facility and any associated sources.
+Describe the administrative arrangements for managing the safety of the facility and any associated sources (s46(1)(d)(ii) of the Regulations).
 This should cover issues such as safety culture, safety of premises and equipment, competency and training, incidents, auditing and record keeping.

 Radiation Protection Plan

-The radiation protection plan should cover issues such as principles of radiation protection, planning and design of the workplace, classification of work area, local procedures, radiation monitoring of individuals and the workplace.
+The radiation protection plan should cover issues such as principles of radiation protection, planning and design of the workplace, classification of work areas, local procedures, radiation monitoring of individuals and the workplace.

 Radioactive Waste Management Plan

-A full description and anticipated amounts of any radioactive wastes, including discharges arising from the proposed conduct and the arrangements for the safe handling, treatment, storage and disposal of any such waste should be set out in a radioactive waste management plan.
+A full description and anticipated amounts of any radioactive wastes, including discharges arising from the proposed conduct and the arrangements for the safe handling, treatment, storage and disposal of any such waste should be set out in a radioactive waste management plan (s46(1)(d)(iv) of the Regulations).

-Refer to RPS C-3 Code for Disposal Facilities for Solid Radioactive Waste, CRPS C-6 Code for Disposal of Radioactive Waste by the User, RPS G-4 Guide for Classification of Radioactive Waste, and relevant IBP.
+Refer to RPS C-3 Code for Disposal Facilities for Solid Radioactive Waste, RPS C‑6 Code for the Disposal of Radioactive Waste by the User, RPS G-4 Guide for Classification of Radioactive Waste, and relevant IBP.

 Security Plan

-Describe the arrangements for the security of the facility and any associated sources to prevent theft, damage or unauthorised access.
-These arrangements should demonstrate how the security of the facility will be maintained and how periodic inventory checks will be undertaken to confirm that all sources are in their assigned locations and are secure.
+Describe the arrangements for the security of the facility and any associated sources to prevent theft, damage or unauthorised access (s46(1)(d)(v) of the Regulations).
+These arrangements should demonstrate how the security of the facility will be maintained and how periodic inventory checks will be undertaken to confirm that all sources are secure in their assigned location.

-Refer to IAEA Nuclear Security Series NSS 14 Nuclear Security Recommendations on Radioactive Material and Associated Facilities and RPS 11 Code of Practice for Security of Radioactive Sources.
+Refer to IAEA Nuclear Security Series NSS-14 Nuclear Security Recommendations on Radioactive Material and Associated Facilities and RPS 11 Code of Practice for the Security of Radioactive Sources.
 Compliance with the latter code is mandatory for security enhanced sources.
-In particular, the need for an approved security plan should be noted.
+In particular, the need for an endorsed security plan should be noted.

 Emergency Plan

-Emergency arrangements should be developed for all foreseeable emergencies such as dispersion of materials, over-exposure of operators, or theft or loss of controlled material.
-The level of detail should be commensurate with the hazard of the facility.
+Emergency arrangements should be developed for all foreseeable emergencies such as dispersion of materials, over-exposure of operators, or theft or loss of controlled material (s46(1)(d)(vi) of the Regulations).
 The arrangements should include the responsibilities of all parties in the event of an emergency, contact arrangements, emergency procedures, emergency equipment and reporting arrangements.
 Where necessary, arrangements for involving external agencies such as police and other emergency services should be included.
+The level of detail should be commensurate with the hazard of the facility.

-The plan should include arrangements for testing the emergency arrangements through regular reviews and exercises, and rectifying any deficiencies found in the emergency plans.
+The plan should include arrangements for testing the emergency arrangements through regular reviews and exercises, and rectifying any deficiencies found in the plan.

 Refer to RPS G-3 Guide for Radiation Protection in Emergency Exposure Situations and relevant IBP.